strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/documentation/presentations/public-presentation.md

+---
+title: "Anonymous Pages Presentation Demo"
+enableEditButton: true

+---

-# Welcome to the Public Presentation!
+# Welcome to the Public Presentation

 This is an open-access presentation that anyone can view.
 No login is required.